 “Mankind had long taken its place at the center of the cosmos for granted.
 The world was a play performed for our benefit.
 No longer.
 In the new picture, man is not even the pinnacle of creation but an afterthought.
 The universe would carry on almost exactly the same without us.
 The planets trace out patterns in the sky, and those patterns would be identical whether or not humans had ever taken notice of them.
 Mankind’s role in the cosmic drama is that of a fly buzzing around a stately grandfather clock.”

-Modern science may have led Dolnick to view himself as “a fly buzzing around in a stately grandfather clock” but the same cannot be said for 17th century scientists.
+Dolnick might see himself as “a fly buzzing around in a stately grandfather clock” but the same cannot be said for the 17th century scientists he writes about.
 Their discoveries had exactly opposite effect.
 Kepler’s study of the night sky led him to view the universe as a vast and wonderful book created by God for man to read,

 I may say with truth that whenever I consider in my thoughts the beautiful order, how one thing issues out of and is derived from another, then it is as though I had read a divine text, written onto the world itself … saying: Man, stretch thy reason hither, so that thou mayest comprehend these things” Johannes Kepler